 CGAM feels that a reversal of globalisation, which is being given fresh impetus by President Trump's tariff policies, means that the dynamic between labour and capital is swinging back towards labour.
-Workers are demanding a reversal of real-terms wage cuts (where wages have not kept pace with inflation) experienced since the global financial crisis but brought into increased focus by the surge in inflation after COVID.
+Workers are demanding a reversal of real-terms wage cuts experienced since the global financial crisis but brought into increased focus by the surge in inflation after COVID.